seanburlington/website/source/_posts/2014-11-25-how-to-log-from-jmeter-to-statsd.markdown

 You can retrieve the statsd connection from the props variable, and obtain the request time taken from the prev variable which is a org.apache.jmeter.samplers.SampleResult

-Onve we have the pieces together logging teh request time to statsd is simple
+Once we have the pieces together logging the request time to statsd is simple

 ```java